gustfrontar/wrfutil_hydra/wrfutilV3.1/README.md

 letkf.conf        -> in an assimilation experiment this file controls some aspects of the Local Ensemble Transform Based assimilation as
                      localization scales, type of observation assimilated, inflation factors, etc.

+obs.conf          -> in an assimilation experiment this file contains the path where the observation files are stored.
+It also contains two bash
+                     arrays, one containing the list of observation types to be assimilated.
+The other one contains the list of radars to be assimilated
+                     (in case of radar data are being assimilated)

-Some detail about the meaning of different flags defined in the configuration files are provided in the configuration files.
+More details about the meaning of different flags defined in the configuration files are provided in the configuration files.

 Step 3